PauM4/Windjammers/README.md

 Player 1(Left):
 - WASD for movement.
 - V to throw frisbee.
 Pressing W or S you can launch diagonally up or down respectively.
+Without the frisbee, do a dash movement.
 - B to throw a lob.
 Pressing W or S you can launch diagonally up or down respectively.
 - Spamming N to block the frisbee.
 After blocking it, pick up the frisbee and press Y again to perform the super shot.
 - Space bar to pass screens, select character and select stage.

 Player 2 (Right):
 - Arrow keys for movement.
 - O to throw frisbee.
 Pressing arrow keys you can launch diagonally up or down respectively.
+Without the frisbee, do a dash movement.
 - P to throw a lob.
 Pressing arrow keys you can launch diagonally up or down respectively.
 - Spamming I to block the frisbee.
 After blocking it, pick up the frisbee and press Y again to perform the super shot.
 - Enter button to select character.